Request a Quote

 Homeowners Insurance – If you own a home, you may be required to carry homeowners insurance through your mortgage lender.
 In addition, homeowners insurance gives you peace of mind that your home is protected from unexpected damages and losses.
 The personal liability portion of your coverage will also protect you in case someone sustains an injury while visiting your home.

 Renter’s Insurance – If you rent an apartment, house, or condo it’s important to protect the contents of your home from unexpected damage or loss.
 While your landlord may have insurance that covers damage to your building, this insurance will not compensate you for the loss of your personal belongings.

+We have been providing personalized homeowners and renters insurance in Pennsylvania for over 100 years.
 Our insurance agents understand that your home and its contents are valuable assets.
 We’ll help you decide on the amount of coverage that you need based on your situation.
 If you rent your home, your personal belongings may be covered too.
 We are committed to helping you find reasonable rates.

 When your home suffers damage due to an unexpected event, your personal property is also at risk.
 Furniture, appliances, clothing, electronics, and other personal items can also be damaged or destroyed.